nci/gsky/Documents/ows/README.md

 It supports WMS services and hence can be used as a GSKY client.

 To use it one needs an ArcGIS Online account, either public or a time-limited free trial.
 The public account is free, but not sure whether it too is time/feature limited.
+If you have an institutional licence the online account will not expire.

 The tutorial describes the program usage.
-How to use **ArcGIS Earth** as a GSKY client will be added (not yet!).
+How to use **ArcGIS Earth** as a GSKY client is described.

 ArcMap_Tutorial (.pptx)
 ---